Jim Varney: Personal life

-Varney was an accomplished mountain dulcimer player and once played the instrument on the very last episode of The Chevy Chase Show.
+Varney was an accomplished mountain dulcimer player and played the instrument on the last episode of The Chevy Chase Show.

 Illness and death

-Varney was a long-time chain smoker.
-During the filming of Treehouse Hostage in August 1998, he developed a cough.
-At first, he presumed it was a cold caused by cold weather in the filming location.
-However, as it became worse, Varney began noticing blood on his handkerchief.
-When filming was complete, he sought medical treatment and was diagnosed with lung cancer.
+Varney was a longtime chain smoker.
+During the filming of Treehouse Hostage in August 1998, Varney developed a nagging cough, which he initially believed to be caused by a cold.
+However, as his condition worsened, Varney sought medical treatment and was diagnosed with lung cancer.

-Though his condition slowly worsened, Varney reportedly threw his cigarettes away and quit smoking to continue performing.
-He eventually returned to Tennessee, where he underwent chemotherapy.
-However, it failed and he subsequently died on Thursday, February 10, 2000, at his home in White House, Tennessee, a city north of Nashville, at the age of 50.
+In response to his illness, Varney reportedly quit smoking to continue performing.
+He returned to Tennessee, where he underwent chemotherapy and eventually died on February 10, 2000, at his home in White House, Tennessee, at the age of 50.
 He was buried in Lexington Cemetery in Lexington, Kentucky.

-Disney's Atlantis: The Lost Empire, which was released a year later, was his last dubbing work, and was dedicated to his memory.
+Daddy and Them and Atlantis: The Lost Empire, which were both released in 2001, were Varney's last two film roles and thus dedicated to his memory.